 Wartime at Woolworths is the third story in Elaine Everest’s Woolworths series … in the second, Christmas at Woolworths, I realised that these characters had sneaked right into my heart (don’t you just love that!).
-On tour today I have an extract and I’m sharing my thoughts on Wartime at Woolworths.
-I have a paperback giveaway too for one of my UK readers.
-Don’t miss it!
+Today I have an extract and I’m sharing my thoughts on Wartime at Woolworths.

 Paperback: 368 pages